The GDPR came into force on 25 May 2018. It gives people much greater control over their personal data.

 - If you wish Apt Words to delete your job earlier than this, please email email@example.com and ask for this.
 All your emails will be deleted, and no other records kept.
 Apt Words will confirm that this has been done, then delete that email, too.

 Note that invoices must contain the client’s name and address, and these must be retained for at least six full tax years to comply with HM Revenue and Customs’ requirements for record-keeping for tax purposes.
 Your right to be forgotten does not extend to destroying data retained for this purpose.

 Links to other websites

 The Apt Words website contains links to other websites of interest.
+These links generate no cookies.
 However, once you have used these links to leave this site, you should note that Apt Words does not have any control over that other website.
 We cannot, therefore, be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy/GDPR statement applicable to the website in question.